Workload compared with use case

 - Develop new cloud-native applications—Like refactoring, this approach gives your organization the full benefits of a container ecosystem.

-- Build distributed, location-independent, microservices-based cloud-native applications—Distributed cloud-native microservices are more easily isolated, deployed, and scaled by using discrete container instances.
+- Build distributed, location-independent, microservices-based cloud-native applications—Distributed cloud-native microservices are more easily isolated, deployed, and scaled with the use of discrete container instances.

 - Simplify and automate repetitive tasks and activities—Automated orchestration of frequently executed operations reduces management overhead and increases the agility and time-value of the DevOps process.

-The following use-case examples are minimal and are intended only to show you some of the decisions that you might face with your unique container-ecosystem use cases.
+The following use-case examples are minimal and are intended only to show some of the decisions that you might face with your unique container-ecosystem.